microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

 ![App_Settings Tab](images/app-service-add-app-settings.JPG)

-7. Click on **New App Settings**
+7. Click on **New application Setting**

-87. Add all the config parameters as specified in the LABS.
+8. Add all the configuration parameters needed by your application.
+Make sure as your adding the list get's updated.
-   Make sure you are adding the BLOB variable called AZURE_STORAGE_CONNECTION_STRING
+   Make sure you are adding the BLOB config. variable called AZURE_STORAGE_CONNECTION_STRING.
+This is a mandatory for our LAB.

 ![RG Basic Tab](images/app-service-add-app-settings-1.JPG)